Getting Started

 A breakdown of each step in the breadcrumb:

-- page-load (baseline) - this is our starting point where we see how much memory was allocated when the page is loaded
+- page-load (baseline) - This is the starting point, showing how much memory was allocated when the page loaded.

 clicking the link with id

-Continue reading here on how to debug the memory leak traces reported by memlab.
+Continue reading here to learn how to debug the memory leak traces reported by memlab.

-Click here if you would like to learn how memlab detects memory leak.
+See How memlab Works if you would like to learn how memlab detects memory leaks.